Ask Question

 and the patient's treating physician does not offer nuclear medicine.

-A conflict of interest (even if unintended) that occurs when physicians cannot
+A conflict of interest (mostly unintended) that occurs when physicians cannot

 offer the full range of therapies within their local practice.